R. K. Shanmukham Chetty: Later political career

-Due to his expertise in economics, Shanmukham Chetty was chosen by the Father of the Nation, Mahathma Gandhi, against the wishes of Jawaharlal Nehru, to be the Finance Minister in independent India's first cabinet.
-However, due to conflict of views with Nehru, Chetty quit after a short time.
-Shanmukham Chetty is, today, remembered for presenting the first budget of independent India on 26 November 1947.
+Due to his expertise in economics, Shanmukham Chettiar was chosen by the Father of the Nation, Mahathma Gandhi, against the wishes of Jawaharlal Nehru, to be the Finance Minister in independent India's first cabinet.
+However, due to conflict of views with Nehru, Chettiar quit after a short time.
+Shanmukham Chettiar is, today, remembered for presenting the first budget of independent India on 26 November 1947.

-Chetty returned to state politics and was re-elected to the Madras State Legislative Assembly in the 1952 elections as an independent candidate.
+Chettiar returned to state politics and was re-elected to the Madras State Legislative Assembly in the 1952 elections as an independent candidate.